manetivinay/coder_ticket/README.md

 * [x] Users can order many ticket_type at a time
 * [x] Material Design
 * [x] User can edit profile

+### Issues
+* Dont know how to retrieve carrierwave image for edit form

 ## License